 How to find quokkas on your day trip to Rottnest Island

 It is very cliche but I will admit that Quokkas were a big highlight of this island trip.
+They’re one of the animals you really want to see during your trip around Australia.

 Unfortunately, these small Australian marsupials became very rare.
 The imported foxes killed most of them on the mainland, where they also struggle with the bushfires.
 For all visitors’ pleasure, it’s a different story on Rottnest Island.